 - Withdraws only via cheques

 Here you’ll find daily fantasy contests, meaning that everything is over on the same day.
 No need for long commitments – just register and play a quick game.
-Since it’s so agile, I especially like to play it on the go over DraftKings mobile website.
+Since it’s so agile, I especially like to play it on the go on the DraftKings mobile website.

 They offer an unmatched selection on fantasy leagues and several exciting game modes.
 But what really sets them apart from other fantasy sports sites in Australia, is the size of prize pools they offer.
 No other DFS operator offers money rewards this big!

-I loved them from the very beginning since they offer not just a great DFS coverage, but an overall fantastic playing experience.
+I’ve loved them since the very beginning.
+They offer not just a great DFS coverage, but an overall fantastic playing experience.
 The thing I don’t like is that DraftKings doesn’t cover that many Australian sports.
 I’ll talk more about that in the following sections.

 How to Start with DFS at DraftKings?

 Getting started with DraftKings is pretty easy.
-If you have already played with some other DFS operator, this will be very simple for you.
+If you have already used another DFS operator, this will be very simple for you.
 The principle is the same!
 In case you’re new to all of this, take a look at the guide below, where I’ll briefly explain how it works.

-- Pick a contest – Choose a sport and a type of contest you like.
+- Pick a contest – Choose a sport and a type of contest.
 Some of the tournaments are free to enter, while others require a buy-in.

 - Fantasy draft – This is the exciting part!
 You get to draft real-life players to your team while trying to stay within the cap space.
 Choose carefully, since the real-life performance of your players will earn you fantasy points based on the DraftKings scoring rules.